Do you find yourself wishing you could do more to help students who have suffered from neglect and abuse?

-- All courses are taught by Christian professors who have backgrounds in neuroscience, psychology, and trauma-informed education.
+- All courses are taught by Christian professors who have backgrounds in neuroscience, psychology, and trauma-responsive education.
 Students of all faith backgrounds are encouraged to apply.
 Faith and spirituality is a theme that is examined through the lens of neuroscience throughout the program.

 “Today in America there is an extreme need for trauma-informed teachers and professionals to work with American youth.
 We have responded to the crisis and developed a program that will tailor fit anyone who works with children who face difficult life challenges.”